-Paul Kyle, Title IX coordinator, dean of Student Services and Success 913-469-3806
+Pam Vassar, Title IX coordinator, interim dean of Student Services and Success 913-469-3409

-Pam Vassar, deputy Title IX coordinator, associate dean of Student Life 913-469-3409
+Anne Turney, deputy Title IX coordinator, Student Life Director

 Students and/or employees will be made aware of, in writing, the existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid and other services available for victims, both within the institution and the community.
 If applicable, further information about assistance availed with academic, living, transportation, working situations and protective measures can be discussed.